Tongva Taraxat Paxaavxa Conservancy

-The Tongva Taraxat Paxaavxa Conservancy is an Indigenous urban land trust that formed with the objective to return or rematriate land to the Tongva people in the greater Los Angeles County area.
+The Tongva Taraxat Paxaavxa Conservancy is an Indigenous urban land trust that formed with the objective to return or repatriate land to self-identified Tongva descendants in the greater Los Angeles County area.
 It was inspired by the work of the Sogorea Te’ Land Trust and has been associated with the Land Back movement.
 The conservancy is notable for its part in the return of Tongva land in Los Angeles County for the first time in nearly 200 years.
-The trust developed a kuuyam nahwá’a or "guest exchange" program for people who live and work in the tribe's traditional homelands to financially support the land trust's goals.
+The trust developed a kuuy nahwá’a or "guest exchange" program for people who live and work in the tribe's traditional homelands to financially support the land trust's goals.

 Background

-The tribe experienced genocide and displacement from their lands since the arrival of settlers in the Los Angeles Basin area, which began with the Spanish mission period.
-Mission San Gabriel was constructed in 1771 and became the site of displaced peoples and violence.
+The Tongva experienced genocide and displacement from their lands known as Tovaangar since the arrival of settlers in the Los Angeles Basin area, which began with the Spanish mission period in the 18th century.
+The Spanish Empire founded Mission San Gabriel Arcángel in 1771, which became the site of displaced peoples and violence.

-In the American period, a state-sanctioned policy of elimination was enacted upon Indigenous peoples throughout the state known as the California genocide.
+In the 19th century, following the American conquest of California in the Mexican–American War, soldiers and settlers carried out state-sanctioned genocidal massacres on the Indigenous peoples throughout the state known as the California genocide.
 Indigenous peoples concealed their identities among Mexican communities to keep their communities and cultures alive.
 In 1852, treaties that would have ensured about one-half of the current area of Los Angeles County for the tribe received hostility from settlers, who lobbied to prevent the treaties from being ratified.

 Without federal recognition, the Tongva remained without a land base and have been effectively landless in their own traditional homelands for hundreds of years.

 Formation

-The formation of the Tongva Taraxat Paxaavxa Conservancy is part of an effort to return land throughout the traditional homelands of the Tongva to the tribe.
-It was founded as a nonprofit organization.
+The Tongva Taraxat Paxaavxa Conservancy was established in 2021 and received nonprofit status in January 2022.
+Its formation is part of an effort to return land throughout the traditional homelands of the Tongva to the tribe.

 The objectives of the conservancy are to steward and heal the lands by returning native plants to areas that have been overrun by invasive species, to protect the theft and destruction of wild white sage plants, and to build community toward supporting tribal members and cultural practices.
 The trust has also developed a kuuyam nahwá’a or "guest exchange" program for people who live and work in the tribe's traditional homelands to support the land trust's goals.